godrm/Swan/README.md

 Features
 ----------

-- Drag xcode project from Finder to window
+- Drag Xcode project from Finder to Swan window
-- Draw Dependency graph of this project
+- Draw Dependency graph of selected project or workspace
 - Save to image from graph

-`Now Workspace supports only first project scheme only`

 - Swan use GraphViz to draw graph.
 It should be installed graphviz in running $PATH.